grantj-re3/HandyIctDoco/linux-software/howtoRealignExistingPartition.md

 Partition table entries are not in disk order
 ```

-However the hope was that I could re-number the partitions by selecting:
+However the hope was that (while remaining within fdisk and with
+none of the fdisk changes saved) I could re-number the partitions
+by selecting:
 - "x" - extra functionality
 - "f" - fix partition order